dashcambike/dashcam-for-your-bike-site/_pages/mounts.md

 <a href="https://amzn.to/3Mr1DUl" target="_blank"><img border="0" src="/assets/mounts/toppick.jpg" alt="A diagonal mount that attaches to the phone at two corners"><br/>Buy on Amazon</a>

+NOTE: This mount is currently sold out.
+Please check out our other mounts until this one is back in-stock.

 This mount has a ton of metal components which make it feel very sturdy.
 It attaches at two corners, which reduces vibration in the dashcam footage.
 The ball mount gives a wide range of rotation, so you can rotate down to avoid getting your handlebars in the shot, then tilt up to look at your Maps App.